Southern Rhodesia in World War I: Economic impact

 The British South Africa Company had reservations about devoting all of Southern Rhodesia's resources to the war effort, in part because of its desire to keep the colonial economy operating.
 There was indeed tightening of belts in the Rhodesias during the war, but not on the same scale as in Britain.
 The retail sector suffered, prices for many basic day-to-day items rose sharply, and exports plummeted as much of the white male citizenry went overseas to war, but mining, the industry on which Rhodesia's economic viability hinged, continued to operate successfully, despite occasional difficulties in obtaining manpower.
 The Company administration posted record outputs of gold and coal during 1916, and began to supply the Empire with the strategic metal ferrochrome.
 A flurry of new prospecting ventures led to the discovery of another strategic metal, tungsten, near Essexvale in southern Matabeleland in May 1917.

-Southern Rhodesia's other main economic arm, farming, performed less strongly during the war, partly because the Chartered Company prioritised the strategically important mines at the behest of British officials.
+Southern Rhodesia's other main economic arm, farming, performed less strongly during the war, partly because the Chartered Company prioritized the strategically important mines at the behest of British officials.
 Southern Rhodesian farmers were optimistic at the outbreak of war, surmising that the Empire would become desperate for food and that they would be essentially immune to inflation because they grew their own crops.
-While these conclusions were on the whole accurate, logistical complications made it difficult for Rhodesian food to be exported, and as in mining there was often a shortage of labour.
+While these conclusions were on the whole accurate, logistical complications made it difficult for Rhodesian food to be exported, and as in mining there was often a shortage of labor.
 There were a number of drives to increase agricultural yield with the hope of feeding more people in Britain, but because Southern Rhodesia was so far away it was difficult for the colony to make much of an impact.
 One of the main culinary contributions the territory made to the British wartime marketplace was Rhodesian butter, which first reached England in February 1917.

 The war began to adversely affect the economy in late 1917.
 The Company threatened petrol rationing in November 1917, and in early 1918 it raised the colonial income tax to help balance the books.
 By the end of the hostilities the company had spent £2 million on the war effort, most of which was covered by the Rhodesian taxpayers; the Company covered some of the expenditure itself, and also received a small amount of financial aid from the UK government.